scarf-sh/docs/docs/gateway.md

 Downloads will typically show up in your dashboard within 30 minutes.

+**Is there an API I can use to pull my stats, manage my containers, etc?**

+Yes!
+See [our API documentation](/api) for more information.

 <a id="figure_0"></a>

 ## Figure 0: Using the Scarf Gateway as a maintainer